 This is important.
 Rinse your razor in hot water every 2-3 strokes.
 This has nothing to do with "killing bacteria".
 Hot water helps get rid of the cream and stubble blocking the blades and increase lubrication.
 Don't tap the razor on the sink, as this can damage the blades.

 After you're done make sure to thoroughly rinse your razor before you put it away.

 Once you've finished shaving, make sure to cleanse your face (preferably with a cleanser that has natural anti-septic ingredients, such as tea tree oil), rinse it with warm water, and then rinse it with cold water, to help your pores close.
 Then pat your skin dry (don't rub!).

 Last, but not least, moisturise.
 Shaving takes off 2 layers of your skin, so it's important to soothe the skin with a good quality moisturiser.
-You might chose to use the Hydrating Face Spray as it moisturises while soothing irritation.
+You might chose to use the Sidekick Day Cream as it moisturises while soothing irritation.

 It is an ideal way to replace lost moisture and soothe the skin.
-Quick and easy to apply, the Hydrating Face Spray is an ideal water-based product that will leave your skin soft (without it looking greasy) and will help calm the skin.
+Quick and easy to apply, this is product will leave your skin soft (without it looking greasy) and will help calm the skin.
 The hero ingredient silica is also known to have natural anti-inflammatory benefits, helping reduce the after-shave redness of the skin.